 One story about the discovery has it that Jim White was riding in the area around dusk one evening when he saw a huge black cloud rising from the hills.
 He thought it might be a fire, so he rode closer to investigate, only to discover a cave opening disgorging clouds of bats.
 More likely, he found out about the opening from some wandering local and determined to search it for guano.

 Be that as it may, Jim discovered two important things in his investigation of the cave: stunningly beautiful cave formations and layers of guano, sometimes 30 or more feet deep on the cave floor.
-I can handle the cave formations, but I can hardly imagine what the early cave explorers thought of climbing over huge mounds of bat droppings!
 White did his best to convince people of the magnificence of what he found underground.
 But it took some time before the idea caught on.
 Soon Jim and a few others were taking people underground to see this breathtaking display of nature’s handiwork.

-In Carlsbad, you can take several different tours, most of which are relatively easy, some not so.
+In Carlsbad, you can take several tours, most of which are relatively easy, some not.
 But none requires a hard hat, kneepads and such exertion as to leave you breathless.

-The caves at Carlsbad are among my favorites, for here you can see the watery process that also goes on in many mineral veins.
-Oddly, Carlsbad formed somewhat differently from most scenic caves.
-That process that makes cave openings, including Carlsbad, is typical for limestone caves: the limestone’s dissolution by groundwaters.
+Carlsbad formed somewhat differently from most scenic caves.
+The process that makes cave openings, including Carlsbad, is typical for limestone caves: the limestone’s dissolution by groundwaters.
 Yet, in Carlsbad, something special happened as these cave openings grew.
 There was a change in the dissolving ingredients — a dramatic change.